 With More Time

 This itinerary takes you to the highlights of New Zealand but there is still so much to see and do.
-With a few extra days, you can hike one of New Zealand’s Great Walks, add on places like Franz Josef Glacier, Invercargill, the Bay of Islands, Coromandel, and more.
+With a few extra days, you can hike one of New Zealand’s Great Walks (the Routeburn Track is one of the most beautiful hikes in the world), add on places like Glacier Country (Franz Josef and Fox Glacier), the Southern Scenic Route (Dunedin, Otago Peninsula, the Catlins, Cathedral Caves, and Invercargill), the Coromandel Peninsula, the Bay of Islands, and Cape Reinga.

-We did this trip in April 2015.
+We have visited New Zealand twice, both from late March through early May.
 It was autumn, a gorgeous time to visit New Zealand.
 Plus, the crowds were relatively low.
 We did have to deal with some rain but it didn’t impact our schedule too much.

 The busiest time to visit New Zealand is during the summer months (December through March).
 Expect large crowds, sold out accommodations, and more expensive prices.